Barry Bonds: Perjury case

-Player's union licensing withdrawal
+Players' union licensing withdrawal

 In 2003, Bonds withdrew from the MLB Players Association (MLBPA) licensing agreement because he felt independent marketing deals would be more lucrative for him.
 Bonds is the first player in the 30-year history of the licensing program not to sign.
 Because of this withdrawal, his name and likeness are not usable in any merchandise licensed by the MLBPA.
 In order to use his name or likeness, a company must deal directly with Bonds.
 For this reason, he does not appear in some baseball video games, forcing game-makers to create generic athletes as replacements.
-These generic video games replacements tended to be caucasian and sometimes had different handedness which was done likely to avoid potential player likeness lawsuits from Bonds.
+These generic video games replacements tended to be white and sometimes had different handedness which was done likely to avoid potential player likeness lawsuits from Bonds.

 Game of Shadows

 In March 2006 the book Game of Shadows, written by Lance Williams and Mark Fainaru-Wada, was released amid a storm of media publicity including the cover of Sports Illustrated.
 Initially small excerpts of the book were released by the authors in the issue of Sports Illustrated.
 The book alleges Bonds used stanozolol and a host of other steroids, and is perhaps most responsible for the change in public opinion regarding Bonds's steroid use.

 The book contained excerpts of grand jury testimony that is supposed to be sealed and confidential by law.
 The authors have been steadfast in their refusal to divulge their sources and at one point faced jail time.
 On February 14, 2007, Troy Ellerman, one of Victor Conte's lawyers, pleaded guilty to leaking grand jury testimony.
-Through the plea agreement, he will spend two and a half years in jail.
+Through the plea agreement, he would spend two and a half years in jail.

 Love Me, Hate Me

 In May 2006, former Sports Illustrated writer Jeff Pearlman released a revealing biography of Bonds entitled Love Me, Hate Me: Barry Bonds and the Making of an Anti-Hero.
 The book also contained many allegations against Bonds.
-The book, which describes Bonds as a polarizing insufferable braggart with a legendary ego and staggering ability, relied on over five hundred interviews, none with Bonds himself.
+The book, which describes Bonds as a polarizing, insufferable braggart with a legendary ego and staggering talent, relied on over five hundred interviews, none with Bonds himself.